 Gender can also play a role in type 2 diabetes: Women who’ve had gestational diabetes or polycystic ovary syndrome are more vulnerable.

 The key to managing diabetes is to be more aware of the glucose levels in your blood so that you can take action.
 The doctors at Integrative Primary Care go about this using the latest techniques, including:

 Through vigilant monitoring, you can stay one step ahead of your diabetes and make the necessary tweaks to bring your blood sugar levels down.

-Both Dr. Zaidi and Dr. Baig also recommend lifestyle changes, which can go a long way toward better controlling your diabetes, including:
+Dr. Zaidi also recommends lifestyle changes, which can go a long way toward better controlling your diabetes, including: